AlteracValleyHumber2019/CoreGame/README.md

 with their own faction buff.
 Captains can be attacked by opposing side, after dying they do not respawn.
 1. Generals - Defeating the general of the opposing faction wins the game.The Generals are guarded by 1 Advisor for each active tower that faction has.
-Itâ€™s almost impossible to kill the general with multiple advisors up.
+ItÃ¢â‚¬â„¢s almost impossible to kill the general with multiple advisors up.
 1. Spawn Location - Players start the match at an uncapturable graveyard just outside of their main base.
 If their team controls no graveyards players will spawn at the entrance.